Atos Parliamentary Newsletter – Summer 2021

 - As members of the Cabinet Office’s Industry Forum, we have worked with officials and other Strategic Suppliers to: develop updated versions of the Outsourcing Playbook and the upcoming Data and Digital Playbook; combat Modern Slavery through inputting into the creation of the Modern Slavery Statement; enhance the social value that suppliers are delivering via government contracts; and ensure the procurement process works as smoothly and efficiently as possible through the development and implementation of the Prompt Payment Code.

 - Through our trade association memberships we are bringing our insights and expertise to a range of policy challenges, working with techUK to identify new digital solutions in public procurement, collaborating with the BSA to highlight the vital role of data in driving the transition to net zero and informing the work of the CBI’s Public Sector Partners Council.

-Kulveer Ranger, SVP Strategy and Communications UK&I: “As a member of the CBI’s Public Sector Partners Council and a board member of techUK, and with numerous Atos colleagues also participating in a wide range of committees in these and other trade organisations, we are committed to working in collaboration and adding value as a key industry voice.
+Kulveer Ranger, SVP, Head of Strategy, Marketing, Comms & Public Affairs, Northern Europe & APAC: “As a member of the CBI’s Public Sector Partners Council and a board member of techUK, and with numerous Atos colleagues also participating in a wide range of committees in these and other trade organisations, we are committed to working in collaboration and adding value as a key industry voice.
 The Covid-19 pandemic has reinforced the fact that effective collaboration is crucial to finding solutions to the biggest challenges our society faces.
 We are therefore looking forward to continuing to work in an open and collaborative manner with government, other suppliers and our trade associations in the months and years ahead.”